Effect size calculations

 In theory, a meta-analysis should aim to provide a synthesis of all the studies in the theoretical domain, that is, all studies that provide an effect size relevant to your theory.
 Therefore, meta-analysts should aim to uncover any and all (including unpublished) studies.

-Statistically speaking, at least three effect sizes are required to allow for the calculation of the confidence interval of the combined effect size, because it is based on a t-distribution with k-2 degrees of freedom.
-Also, each subgroup needs at least three effect sizes.
+Statistically speaking, at least two effect sizes are required to allow for the calculation of the confidence interval of the combined effect size, because it is based on a t-distribution with k-1 degrees of freedom.
+Also, each subgroup needs at least two effect sizes.

 Unfortunately, there is no easy answer to this question as it depends on the field and the amount of research available for your theory.
 You should try to find as many studies as possible.
 Published meta-analyses in management often use data from somewhere between 50 and 300 articles and have used a range of methods to uncover all research.